parvsaxena/IntrusionDetection/README.md

 ```
 python generate_aggregate.py
 ```
-This will read from a default databse and output (by default) a file containing the buckets called `buckets.pkl`.
-These and other parameters can be viewed by running the script with `--help`,
+This will read from `packet_feat` and output (by default) a file containing the buckets called `buckets.pkl`.
+These and other parameters can be viewed by running the script with `--help`.
 ```
 python featurize_aggregate.py
 ```